drpatrik/combatris/README.md

 Down | Soft Drop
 Shoulder Buttons | Hold piece

-The layout of the example gamepad will be true even though the buttons have other label's then the label's depicted.
+The layout of the example gamepad will be true even if the buttons have other label's then the label's depicted.
 You can use [SDL2 Gamepad Tool](http://generalarcade.com/gamepadtool/) to add mappings if you have a gamepad that is currently not supported.